Nightkingale/Wii-U-Time-Sync/.github/README.md

 For values you would like to set back to default, you can press the X button while highlighting the option you would like to reset.

-As long as syncing is enabled by the user, the clock will sync whenever Wii U Time Sync starts, or when the plugin settings are exited.
+As long as syncing is enabled by the user, the clock will sync using NTP whenever Wii U Time Sync starts, or when the plugin settings are exited.

 ## Assistance
 If you encounter bugs, the best place to report them would be the [Issues](https://github.com/Nightkingale/Wii-U-Time-Sync/issues) tab.
 This allows for easy tracking and reference, though please check for duplicates first and comment there if possible!